U.S. and Iraq conclude talks on troop presence

 The joint U.S.-Iraqi statement outlined Washington’s intention to support Iraq in areas ranging from education, energy and the environment.
 Coming a week after the State Department’s annual human rights report on the country, a 59-page account that covered pervasive abuses by the Iraqi government, the statement Wednesday made no mention of discussion of human rights.

-“Blinken said ‘we are going to put human rights at the center of our foreign policy agenda’, but there was nothing in the communique,” Slim said.
+“Blinken said ‘we are going to put human rights at the center of our foreign policy agenda,’ but there was nothing in the communique,” Slim said.

 Mustafa Salim in Baghdad and Dan Lamothe in Washington contributed to this report.